Last Updated on August 30, 2022 by Oddmund Groette

 Backtesting works because you can easily check if something has worked in the past or not.

-- Is, for example, the Turnaround Tuesday true or just a myth?
+- Is, for example, the Turnaround Tuesday in stocks true or just a myth?
 Just define the rules and start the backtest.
 You’ll find out in five minutes.

 - Do you believe you see an interesting pattern in the chart?
 Then quantify it with strict buy and sell rules and test it.